Age of consent in Oceania: Tokelau

 The age of consent is 16.
-Section 19 of the Crimes, Procedures and Evidence Rules, 2003 (CPER) reads: "1) A person who has carnal knowledge of another— [..] (i)(II)if the victim is under the age of 16 years, whether the victim consented or not [...] commits an offence."
+Section 19 of the Crimes, Procedures and Evidence Rules, 2003 (CPER) reads: "1) A person who has carnal knowledge of another — [..] (i) (II) if the victim is under the age of 16 years, whether the victim consented or not [...] commits an offence."
 Section 21 reads:

 "(1) A person who indecently assaults another commits an offence.
 (2) Where the victim is a mental defective or under the age of 16 years it is no defence to a charge under this rule that the person consented to the offence, or that the person charged believed that the person assaulted was sane or not under the age of 16 years as the case may be."

 Niue

 The age of consent in Niue is 15.
 This is established by article 164 of the penal code.
-Anal sex (buggery) is illegal.
+Anal sex (buggery) was illegal but was decriminalized in 2024.